borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 # Design Decisions

-Decisions were made on several aspects as part of the sprint work in further development of the Managed Identity Wallet Service.
+The working group made several decisions during the sprint work and further development of the Managed Identity Wallet Service.

 ## Selection of DID method